-Unless such notice and warning compromise the containment of an emergency or would likely result in an expansion or exacerbation of an emergency, immediate notification of an emergency will take place through one - or a combination of - the following methodologies: (1) CUNY- Alert, (2) Verbal announcement through the School's emergency communication response system or via the building Class E fire control system if a fire or smoke issue is detected, (3) Campus-wide e-mail blast and/or (4) School web-site notice.
+Unless such notice and warning compromise the containment of an emergency or would likely result in an expansion or exacerbation of an emergency, immediate notification of an emergency will take place through one - or a combination of - the following methodologies: (1) CUNY- Alert, (2) Verbal announcement through the School's emergency communication response system or via the building Class E fire control system if a fire or smoke issue is detected, (3) Campus-wide e-mail blast and/or (4) School website notice.

-The following personnel is authorized to make such announcements: the President or his/her designee, Senior Vice President/Chief Operating Officer or his/her designee, Public Safety Director or his/her designee, etc. Again, please note that a circumstance may arise in which it would not be prudent or appropriate to issue an immediate notification if such release would compromise efforts to contain the emergency.
+The following personnel are authorized to make such announcements: the President or her designee, Senior Vice President/Chief Operating Officer or her designee, the Public Safety Director or his designee, etc. Again, please note that a circumstance may arise in which it would not be prudent or appropriate to issue an immediate notification if such release would compromise efforts to contain the emergency.